abpframework/abp/docs/en/Community-Articles/2023-11-06- SerializationDeserialization-Improvements/POST.md

 ## Read-only properties

 With .NET 8, you can deserialize onto read-only fields or properties.
 This feature can be globally enabled by setting `PreferredObjectCreationHandling` to `JsonObjectCreationHandling.Populate`.
-You can also enable this feature for a class or one of its members by adding `[JsonObjectCreationHandling(JsonObjectCreationHandling.Populate)]` attribute.
-Here is a sample;
+You can also enable this feature for a class or one of its members by adding the `[JsonObjectCreationHandling(JsonObjectCreationHandling.Populate)]` attribute.
+Here is a sample:

 ```csharp
 using System.Text.Json;